kuzzleio/documentation/src/api/1/controller-bulk/import/index.md

 ## Response

-Returns a `hits` array containing the list of executed queries result, in the same order than in the query.
+Returns a `items` array containing the list of executed queries result, in the same order than in the query.

 Each query result contains the following properties: